A 40’ Offshore Speedster for 5 or fewer Crew

 Versatile, Ergonomic Cockpit

 A 3D jib lead system using floating trim rings allows nearly infinite placement of the jib clew (crucial for reaching) without the friction normally associated with in-hauling or out-hauling from a track-mounted jib car.
-The hydraulic backstay system features a remote panel with release buttons port and starboard.
 Water ballast controls are cockpit led so that the on-deck crew can easily manage the transfer or dumping of the tank(s).
 Electric primary and secondary winches are available (and class legal) for push button trimming ease.

 Spacious, Open Interior